Logo Loader

 Target Audience

-• Transportation and logistics managers.
+• Transportation and logistics managers

-• Health, Safety, and Environment (HSE) officers.
+• Health, Safety, and Environment (HSE) officers

-• Risk management and compliance professionals.
+• Risk management and compliance professionals

-• Government transportation and regulatory officials.
+• Government transportation and regulatory officials

 Target Competencies

-• Transportation safety and compliance.
+• Transportation safety management and regulatory compliance

-• Hazard identification and risk prevention.
+• Hazard identification and risk prevention techniques

-• Crisis preparedness and response in transport.
+• Crisis preparedness and response in transportation environments

 Course Outline